How Health Benefits Work

 - Be a U.S. citizen or meet specific noncitizen requirements

-If you are under 65, do not qualify for Medicare, and are either a U.S. citizen or a noncitizen who qualifies, income-based Medicaid might cover you.
+If you are under 65, do not qualify for Medicare, and are either a U.S. citizen or a noncitizen who qualifies, income-based Medicaid-short might cover you.

 - Immigrants who have been lawfully present for five years or longer and some other noncitizens who meet specific noncitizen requirements qualify for all of the same programs that U.S. citizens can get.

-Note: You can get Medicaid coverage if you are a Native American born in Canada or Mexico who has rights to cross the border.
+Note: You can get Medicaid-short coverage if you are a Native American born in Canada or Mexico who has rights to cross the border.

 Do You Qualify for Adult Public Assistance (APA)?